Understanding Your Natural Pool's Nitrogen Cycle: The Science of Clean Water - How It Works guide for UK natural swimming pools

 Do I need to add bacteria supplements to my natural pool?

 Usually not.
 Nitrifying bacteria naturally colonise from the environment within 4-8 weeks.
-Supplements can speed establishment but aren
+Supplements can speed establishment but aren't essential.
+More important is providing adequate surfaces (gravel, plant roots) for bacteria to colonise.

 What kills beneficial bacteria in natural pools?